 While recent Census data does not provide income levels or overpayment data for persons with a disability, the 2014-2018 ACS survey does report on indicators that relate to a disabled person's or household's income.
-The 2014-2018 ACS data indicates that 583 Lake Forest residents with a disability are below the poverty level.
+The 2014-2018 ACS data indicates that 583 Lake Forest residents with a disability are below the poverty City of Lake Forest GENERAL PLAN | Revised Adopted Housing Element Background Report | Page BR-48 level.
 It is likely that a portion of these disabled persons are in households that overpay for housing due to their limited income.
 The 2014-2018 ACS data indicates that 15.7% of households receiving food stamps or similar assistance have a disabled member.
-Of the 4.521 households with a disabled member, 284 households receive food stamps or similar assistance.
+Of the 4,521 households with a disabled member, 284 households receive food stamps or similar assistance.
 The 2014-2018 ACS data indicates that the median earnings for males 16 years of age and older with a disability was \$24,453 compared with \$60,898 for males with no disability.
 Median earnings for females 16 years of age and older with a disability was \$29,500, compared to \$41,142 for females with no disability.

 The persons in the "with a disability" category in Tables 3-31 and 3-32 include persons with developmental disabilities.
 "Developmental disability" means "a disability that originates before an individual attains age 18 years, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual."
-This term includes intellectual disability, cerebral palsy, epilepsy, autism, and disabling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disabilities, but does not include other handicapping conditions that are solely physical in nature.
+This term includes intellectual disability, cerebral palsy, epilepsy, autism, and disabiling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disabilities, but does not include other handicapping conditions that are solely physical in nature.